JorjaFox/library/content/posts/recaps/csi/big-middle.md

 ## Quotes

-**Sidle:** It's not like you to get right down to business.
+**Sara:** It's not like you to get right down to business.
 **Hodges:** Even I have off days, Sara.

 - - -

-**Sidle:** I am going to remember that you said that, Metcalf, especially after these ladies sue you and the police for discrimination, you genius.
+**Sara:** I am going to remember that you said that, Metcalf, especially after these ladies sue you and the police for discrimination, you genius.
 Could you clear the halls for me, please?
 Come on, guys.

 - - -

-**Sanders:** You know, this is exactly like a dream I had once, except it wasn't in a garage.
+**Greg:** You know, this is exactly like a dream I had once, except it wasn't in a garage.
 And Grissom wasn't watching. _(Sara suppresses a smile)_ That was a different dream. _(Grissom lifts the dummy and places it over Greg.
 He lets it go.)_
-**Sidle:** How's it feel, dreamer?
+**Sara:** How's it feel, dreamer?

 - - -

-**Sidle:** If we could leave the dummy on long enough, we could actually match the blanching.
+**Sara:** If we could leave the dummy on long enough, we could actually match the blanching.